seetest-io/eribank-pom/README.md

 	```

     ### Note :
-    If you are using IDE like IntelliJ, make sure you create a Run configuration to use /src/main/java/testng.xml.
+    If you are using IDE like IntelliJ, make sure you create a Run configuration to use src/main/java/testng.xml.
-    Set the Environment variable and then proceed to execute the test.
+    Set the Environment variable for access key and then proceed to execute the test.

 ### How to change to your own application